 It's important to keep in mind that we of the modern era live luxuriously long lives and that one’s 40’s were considered late middle age… nearly old age… in Renaissance Italy.
 Your 20's and 30's were your prime.
 Then, as now, if an artist spent their prime years avoiding a certain medium, we'd logically conclude it to be a conscious decision.
 And that's what we have with Leonardo.
 A conscious decision not to paint.
 Much.

-It is not until his colossal failure with the bronze horse, after 17 years, to never produce more than a clay model (subsequently destroyed when the French invaded Milan and their archers used it for target practice… those dicks!) that Leonardo once again turns himself 'seriously' to painting.
-And he almost immediately begins 're-branding' himself as exclusively a painter, and not a sculptor... famously stating that sculpture "is of lesser genius than painting."
-He also goes out of his way to mock and ridicule sculptors for being dishevelled (from sweat and toil); filthy (with clay and dust); lesser (and presumably less cultured) artists.
-This was a blatant dig against Michelangelo who, 20 years younger, was already an exceedingly better sculptor than Leonardo; as well as formidable competition as both a draftsman and painter (of fresco no less, which was considered the manliest and most msaculine of painting techniques).
-When Leonardo left Milan after the French invasion they were both living in Florence from 1500 - 1503 and competing constantly.
-It pushed them both to heights of artistic achievement unparalleled in the 500 years since.
+It is not until his colossal failure with the bronze horse, after 17 years, to never produce more than a clay model (subsequently destroyed when the French invaded Milan and their archers used it for target practice) that Leonardo once again turns himself 'seriously' to painting.
+And he almost immediately begins 're-branding' himself as exclusively a painter, and not a sculptor... famously declaring that sculpture "is of lesser genius than painting."
+He goes out of his way to mock and ridicule sculptors for being dishevelled (from sweat and toil); filthy (with clay and dust); lesser (and presumably less cultured) artists.
+This was a blatant dig against Michelangelo who, 20 years younger, was already a better sculptor than Leonardo; as well as formidable competition as both a draftsman and painter (of fresco no less, which was considered the manliest and most msaculine of painting techniques).
+When Leonardo left Milan after the French invasion they were both living in Florence from 1500 - 1503; pitted against one another in a contest engineered by Machiavelli to decorate the town hall.